Make your own pro-style baseball card complete with statistics, bio data and trivia

 - 6 Create a new set of trade cards.
 To ensure that your cards have the right consistency, use thicker paper.
 It is possible to get this sort of paper at any office supply store.

-- Instead of printing at home, you can save your documents to a flash drive or thumb drive and then bring them to your local printing store.
+- Instead of printing at home, you may save your documents on a flash drive or thumb drive and then bring them to your local printing establishment.
 Make certain you use a heavier weight paper for your printing project.